NVIDIA/TensorRT-LLM/docs/source/gpt_runtime.md

    penalized by a factor that depends on `1.f / (length ^ lengthPenalty)`).
 The default is value `0.f`.
 The parameter `lengthPenalty` may be renamed to `beamSearchLengthPenalty` in a future release,
+ * `earlyStopping`, a integer value that controls whether the generation process finishes once `beamWidth` sentences are generated (end up with end_token).
+   Default value 1 means earlyStopping is enabled, value 0 means earlyStopping is disable, other values  means the generation process is depended on `length_penalty`.
 The `beamWidth` parameter is a scalar value.
 It means that in this release of TensorRT-LLM, it is not possible to specify a different width for each input sequence.
 This limitation is likely to be removed in a future release.